Training Form and Technique: What is the Difference?

 Technique: Barbell Back Squat

-- Barbell racked properly on your back — it is on the shelf that is created when you retract your shoulder blades
+- Keep the barbell racked properly on your back — it is on the shelf that is created when you retract your shoulder blades

 - Take a deep breath embracing your core.
 This allows to raise the intra-abdominal pressure and provides rigidity to the spine